 The dish is as simple as it sounds: deliciously prepared mussels with Belgian fries.
-You will be able to find this in ANY restaurant at the Belgian coast.
-When it is the season you will also find them more inland, but make sure to search for a quality restaurant that serves them well.
+You will be able to find this in ANY restaurant on the Belgian coast.
+When it is the season, you will also find them more inland, but make sure to search for a quality restaurant that serves them well.

-When at a restaurant be sure that they serve ‘Zeeuwse mosselen’ as these kind are much larger and tastier than others!
+When at a restaurant, be sure that they serve ‘Zeeuwse mosselen’ as these kinds are much larger and tastier than others!
 Moreover, you cannot always eat mussels.
 There is what they call a mussel season that runs from July/August to February/March.

-Delicacy number 2 you should try at the Belgian coast is shrimp croquettes.
-As the name says, these are croquettes with grey shrimps inside which they capture in the North Sea!
+Delicacy number 2 you should try on the Belgian coast is shrimp croquettes.
+As the name says, these are croquettes with grey shrimps inside, which they capture in the North Sea!
 It is usually served with some salad and Belgian fries.

 Be sure to find a quality restaurant when ordering this food.
-As with the mussels, many places serve it but not all of them are true quality.
-Real fresh shrimp croquettes have lots of shrimps inside!
+As with the mussels, many places serve it, but not all of them are of true quality.
+Real fresh shrimp croquettes have lots of shrimp inside!
 Do not let them fool you with croquettes where you barely see a shrimp!

 Aside from seafood, Belgium is a meat-eating country.
 Before the world’s globalization, food in Belgium mainly consisted of meat with potatoes (hence the fries).